Pints, Pounds, & Pâté

 Sporting its own, country club-style restaurant, an 18-hole golf course, a spa, a pool, and two gift shops, the Inn is very much the center of much of the social scene on the south end of the Island.

-It's a unique combination of small scale and high-end, resulting in a number of gorgeous clothing and home stores, a couple trinket shops, a gourmet take-out kitchen, and an incredible charity shop - where you can certainly score excellent deals on the discarded treasures of Boca's eccentric inhabitants.
+Downtown Boca Grande is a unique combination of small scale and high-end, resulting in a number of gorgeous clothing and home stores, a couple trinket shops, a gourmet take-out kitchen, and an incredible charity shop - where you can certainly score excellent deals on the discarded treasures of Boca's many eccentric inhabitants.

 Shopping in downtown Boca Grande, Florida